Hall of Famer

 Freda Wales.
 CSHFM Collection.

-Freda Wales was born in Quebec in 1921 but it was in Nova Scotia where she made her mark in Canadian skiing.
+Freda Wales was a prominent figure in several sports, particularly in Quebec, but it was in Nova Scotia that she left her most significant mark on Canadian skiing.

-Educated at McGill University, Freda graduated with a degree in physical education.
-Shortly after, she served in the Canadian Women’s Army Corps in WWII, and briefly with the federal Department of Health before moving to Nova Scotia in 1947.
+Born in Quebec in 1921 and educated at McGill University, Wales earned a degree in physical education.
+She served in the Canadian Women’s Army Corps during the Second World War and briefly worked with the federal Department of Health before moving to Nova Scotia in 1947.

-Attracted to the potential of the Wentworth Valley, she participated in the founding of its first ski school in the 1952-53 season.
-In turn, people were attracted to the sport in increasing numbers.
-By 1960, the Wentworth Valley Ski Club had the financial means to purchase the property and build a ski lodge and ski tow.
-By this time, some of the first enthusiastic supporters had become instructors allowing the ski school to be enlarged.
-To accommodate the growing skiing population, the area was enlarged and new runs cut due, in no small part to the ability of Freda Wales to identify and approach potential benefactors.
-Further, with the help of racing families in other provinces, she organized the first alpine races in the Wentworth Valley.
+Drawn to the potential of Wentworth Valley, she helped found its first ski school in the 1952–53 season.
+Skiing’s popularity grew, and by 1960, the Wentworth Valley Ski Club had the financial means to buy the property and build a ski lodge and ski tow.
+Early supporters became instructors, allowing the ski school to expand.
+To accommodate more skiers, the area grew and new runs were cut, largely due to Wales’s ability to identify and approach potential benefactors.
+With help from racing families in other provinces, she also organized the first alpine races in Wentworth Valley.

-There is little on record of her determination and lengthy efforts to convince government and private industry to help in the establishment of a ski area in the Highlands of Cape Breton.
-Nevertheless, she succeeded in her goal which eventually became the ski area of Cape Smokey with the best downhill terrain in Nova Scotia and the site of the first national ski race to be held in the province, an event also organized by Freda Wales.
+Wales’s persistence extended to convincing government and private industry to help establish a ski area in the Highlands of Cape Breton.
+Her efforts led to the creation of Cape Smokey, which boasts the best downhill terrain in Nova Scotia and hosted the province’s first national ski race, also organized by Wales.

-She also organized ski school evening courses in Halifax that produced a substantial number of skiers who progressed to the challenges offered by Wentworth.
-During the winter months, much of her spare time was given to travelling to many parts of the province organizing small ski clubs and encouraging them to organize competitive invitational events.
-People depended on her for her advice in the planning of ski programs, competitive events, ski school programs and ski shows.
-She took a leading role in fundraising and encouraging young competitors to travel to other provinces to participate in ski meets.
+She organized ski school evening courses in Halifax, producing many skiers who progressed to Wentworth’s challenges.
+During winter, she devoted much of her spare time travelling across the province to organize small ski clubs and encourage competitive invitational events.
+People relied on her advice for planning ski programs, competitions, ski schools and shows.
+She played a leading role in fundraising and encouraged young competitors to travel to other provinces for ski meets.

-After her death in 1982, the Freda N Wales Memorial Scholarship was established to advance the development of outdoor activities and pursuits in Nova Scotia and as a tribute to her extraordinary contribution, not only to the alpine and Nordic disciplines of skiing, but also to no fewer than five other sports organizations she founded in Nova Scotia.
-She was inducted into the Canadian Sports Hall of Fame posthumously in 1985.
+Wales died in 1982.
+The Freda N. Wales Memorial Scholarship was established in her honour to advance outdoor activities in Nova Scotia.
+The scholarship recognizes her extraordinary contributions to alpine and Nordic skiing, as well as five other sports organizations she founded in the province.
+She was posthumously inducted into the Canadian Sports Hall of Fame in 1985.

 SUBSCRIBE